aristocratos/bpytop/README.md

 #* Enable check for new version from github.com/aristocratos/bpytop at start.
 update_check=True

-#* Enable start in mini mode, can be toggled with ctrl+m at any time.
+#* Enable start in mini mode, can be toggled with shift+m at any time.
 mini_mode=False

 #* Set loglevel for "~/.config/bpytop/error.log" levels are: "ERROR" "WARNING" "INFO" "DEBUG".